yast/yast-storage-ng/doc/boot-partition.md

 ## General

-i.e. valid for all architectures (s390, see below)
+i.e. valid for all architectures

 - when using gpt, never use gpt-sync-mbr / hybrid mbr; only standard protective mbr.
-- create a /boot partition on raid, encrytpted LVM, LVM
+- always create a `/boot partition on raid, encrytpted LVM, LVM
-- size: [100MB, 200MB, 500MB]
+ * size: [100MB, 200MB, 500MB]
-- order: /boot, swap, /
+ * order: /boot, swap, /
-- ext4
+ * ext4

+Note: boot loader is grub2 (refered as grub in this document)

 ## x86-legacy